 - Store your overnight oats in the fridge for up to about a week, that means you can make extra for more breakfasts.

-- Other great add-ins: honey, maple syrup, sugar, other fruit like berries or apple slices, flax seeds, other seeds, chocolate chips, chocolate protein powder, or vanilla protein powder in peanut butter banana overnight oats.
+- Other great add-ins: honey, maple syrup, sugar, other fruit like berries or apple, flax seeds, other seeds, chocolate chips, chocolate protein powder, or vanilla protein powder in peanut butter banana overnight oats with yogurt.

 FAQ

 Overnight oats can have different amounts of protein in them depending on what ingredients you add to them.
-These peanut butter banana overnight oats, for example, have Greek yogurt, peanut butter, and oats for protein.
+These peanut butter banana overnight oats with yogurt, for example, have Greek yogurt, peanut butter, and oats for protein.

 It's a great combination for breakfast, especially if you enjoy them.
 Banana is a good source of carbohydrates, vitamins and minerals.
 Peanut butter is a good source of plant based fat and protein to keep you satisfied.

-Peanut butter banana overnight oats is a great way to enjoy the flavors of peanut butter and banana, in an easy to make and transport breakfast that's satisfying.
+peanut butter banana overnight oats with yogurt is a great way to enjoy the flavors of peanut butter and banana, in an easy to make and transport breakfast that's satisfying.

 Other good overnight oats recipes